-It just goes to show how ahead of his time Anderson was–and is.
-Another example?
-Sixteen years after the movie came out, the characters of Margot and Richie Tenenbaum (Royal's children played by Gwyneth Paltrow and Luke Wilson) are as popular as ever on Halloween.
+Equally amazing is the fact that twenty years on, the characters of Margot and Richie Tenenbaum—Royal's children played by Gwyneth Paltrow and Luke Wilson—are as popular as ever on Halloween.

 Get the look, pose in front of the Tenenbaum house, post it on Instagram, and you've won Halloween.